CASSIOWPE

 Context

-The Gulf of Lion is frequently exposed to intense winds, making it an area of high wind potential.
+The Gulf of Lion is frequently exposed to strong winds, making it an area with high wind energy potential.
 The development of floating systems is favoured because the water depth increases rapidly.
-It therefore requires a precise knowledge of the climatology of the metocean conditions that are used to:
+However, the environmental conditions in this area are complex (strong onshore winds, winter storms from the south or west, etc.), resulting in a wide variety of sea states.
+These meteocean conditions are not correctly reproduced in the operational numerical models currently in use.

 Objective